Font Licensing

 Example Usage: Your app is available on both Android and Apple platforms.
 In this case, you would only need an App License for 1 Title to cover usage on both platforms.

-Digital Ads License grants the right to use the font in digital advertisements, including static or dynamic ads displayed on various digital platforms.
-The cost is based on the number of impressions or views the ad campaigns will receive.
-The Digital Ads License can be used for the following purposes:
+A Digital Ads License allows the use of a font in digital advertisements, including static or dynamic ads on online platforms.
+The cost of the license is based on the number of impressions or views the ad campaigns are expected to receive.
+It can be used for the following purposes:

 • Using fonts for digital advertisements (e.g., web banners, social media ads).